To view The Mermaid Inn’s supplier’s terms and conditions click here.

 - Private tour with owner Judith Blincow

-Located on Mermaid Street, one of Rye's ancient cobbled lanes, this old Inn is on the edge of the High Weald Area of Outstanding Natural Beauty and a short drive from some of the south coast's best beaches.
+Located on the cobbled Mermaid Street, this old inn lies on the edge of High Weald AONB, a short drive from some of the south coast's best beaches.

-By car: The hotel is 2 hours 15 minutes' drive from London, 1 hour 30 minutes from Brighton and 30 minutes from Hastings.
+By car: 2 hours 15 minutes from London, 1 hour 30 minutes from Brighton and 30 minutes from Hastings.
 There is a small car park at the back of the hotel with space for 15 cars.
-A member of the hotel team can also advise on nearby public car parks.

 Style & Character